pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 ### Manage channel members

-Set and remove channel members in a single call.
+Sets and removes channel members in one call.

 #### Method(s)